TikTok Shop Appeal Denied? Why It Was Rejected and How to Write One That Works

 The most frustrating rejection is the one that says nothing.
 "Your account does not comply with our policies" with no further detail.
 Sellers see this and think TikTok is refusing to explain why.
 The reality is simpler: this is the default rejection template that the automated system uses when the appeal didn't pass initial screening.
 It's not a human decision.
 It's the bot's form response.

 When you see this message, it means your appeal was filtered out before reaching manual review.
-The fix is not to appeal again with the same content.
-The fix is to rebuild the appeal from scratch using the structure above, address any backend flags you've identified through seller support, and resubmit with stronger evidence.
+The fix is not to fire off the same content again.
+Remember you only get about two appeals per violation, so if you have one left, make it count: rebuild the appeal from scratch using the structure above, address any backend flags you've identified through seller support, and submit with stronger evidence.
+If your appeals are already exhausted, move to the escalation channel (seller support chat requesting senior manual review) rather than trying to refile.

 A successful appeal doesn't argue that TikTok is wrong.
 It demonstrates that the problem is identified, fixed, and prevented from recurring.
 That's what the system, both automated and human, is looking for.